Creative Technologist, Creature Post

 Bachelor of Communication Studies in Digital Communication

 “Creating something in your head and then bringing that vision to reality, piece by piece as you master different skills, is truly a fulfilling experience.
-I was able to experiment consistently thanks to the open-mindedness of the academic staff and the flexibility of the assessments.
+At AUT, I was able to experiment consistently thanks to the open-mindedness of the academic staff and the flexibility of the assessments.

 Finding his path